Marketcircle/AXElements/README.markdown

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/Marketcircle/AXElements)

-AXElements has reached a point where the main focus is stability, features, and documentation.
+AXElements has reached a point where the main focus is stability, documentation, and additional conveniences.
 It will be out of this world, so we're code naming the next version "Lunatone".

 ![The Moon](https://github.com/Marketcircle/AXElements/raw/gh-pages/images/next_version.png)